ckeditor/ckeditor5/docs/getting-started/integrations-cdn/vuejs-v3.md

 ```

 #### Known issues

-In the above example, the `ClassicEditor` type is imported from the `ckeditor5` package, but the editor itself is loaded from the CDN.
-Keep in mind that `import type` is used to import only the types, not the actual code, and it's not fetched from the CDN as it's synthetic module definition stored in the integration package.

 While typings for the base editor should be available out of the box, some bundlers tend to not install `ckeditor5` package which provides typings for the editor.
 If you encounter any issues with the typings, you can install the `ckeditor5` package manually: